 We absolutely love owning our own holiday home and we wouldn’t change it for the world.
 But we also know that owners come and go very quickly because they didn’t do their homework before committing to buy.
-We have owned 4 different holiday homes on 2 different sites and we made some very expensive mistakes along the way so I am going to share some of the things we wish we had known before buying.
+We have owned 4 different holiday / vacation homes on 2 different sites and we made some very expensive mistakes along the way so I am going to share some of the things we wish we had known before buying a rental property.
 Here are 10 things you need to know before buying a holiday home

 1. Is there an age limit on site

 Fortunately there isn’t an age limit on the site we are on, however they do ask you keep your van in a good condition which we think is a fair thing to ask of owners.
 Some sites however will only have vans up to 7 years old.
 Meaning you would need to buy a new van every 7 years, or leave the site with your van.
 This is especially important if you plan on buying a preloved holiday home as you don’t want to buy a van to find it actually only has months left until it has to be removed from site or upgraded.

 This is also a separate condition to your site licence, which is renewed periodically and this again varies by site.